plexlad/dotfiles/README.md

 #### plexlad's dotfiles

-These are my dotfiles!
-Everybody has a way to configure everything, and this is my personal preference.
-I enjoy using OneDark and believe that everything should be simple as possible.
-The asthetic is important, but not more important than the functionality of the tool.
+These are my dotfiles, my way that I configure everything!
+My personal preference is that aesthetic is important, but should never overrule the functionality of the tool.
+With that rule in mind, I also use the One Dark theme and am a JetBrains Mono enjoyer.

 ##### Current Configurations
+ * AwesomeWM
+ * Alacritty
  * Neovim
  * Oh My Posh
+ * Little goodies and preferences!

 Always in the works!